dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 ### Tier 50:

-All talents fill the same role which is Astral Power generation and sqrt AoE scaling and with current tuning Fury of Elune simply stands out due to dealing significantly more damage while proving similar Astral Power.
+All talents fill the same role which is Astral Power generation and sqrt AoE scaling and with current tuning Fury of Elune simply stands out due to dealing more damage while providing similar Astral Power.

+Solstice is a fun addition that fits as a passive talent but ultimately isn't doesn't feel too impactful due to ShS being so weak baseline.

 Moons do not scale as well with AoE since only Full Moon splashes meaning it will always fall off on multiple targets which is fine but even on single target it’s outclassed.
+Outside tuning Moons freshen up the rotation which is always positive.

 ## Covenants